yext/answers-search-ui/README.md

     apiKey: '<API_KEY_HERE>',
     // Required, the key used for your Answers experience
     experienceKey: '<EXPERIENCE_KEY_HERE>',
-    // Required, invoked when the Answers component library is loaded/ready // TODO really?? required????
+    // Required, initialize components here, invoked when the Answers component library is loaded/ready
-    onReady: function() {
+    onReady: function() {},
-      // Component creation logic here

-      // ## Template Helpers here
-    },
     // Optional*, Yext businessId, *required to send analytics events
     businessId: 'businessId',
     // Optional, if false, the library will not fetch pre-made templates.
-Only use this option if you provide a template
+Only use change this to false if you provide a
-    useTemplates: true, bundle in the `templateBundle` config option or implement custom renders for every component
+    //    template bundle in the `templateBundle` config option or implement custom renders for every component
-    // Optional, used in place of the library's default template bundle // TODO does this replace??
+    useTemplates: true,
+    // Optional, additional templates to register with the renderer
     templateBundle: {},
-    // Optional, provide configuration for each vertical that is shared across components // TODO see below
+    // Optional, provide configuration for each vertical that is shared across components, see Vertical Pages Configuration below
     verticalPages: [],
-    // Optional, search specific settings, see [search configuration](#search-configuration) below
+    // Optional, search specific settings, see Search Configuration below
     search: {},
     // Optional, the locale will affect how queries are interpreted and the results returned.
 Defaults to 'en'.
     locale: 'en',
     // Optional, the Answers Experience version to use for api requests
     experienceVersion: 'PRODUCTION',
     // Optional, prints full Answers error details when set to `true`.
-Defaults to TODO
+Defaults to false.
     debug: false,
     // Optional, If true, the search session is tracked.
 If false, there is no tracking.
 Defaults to true.
     sessionTrackingEnabled: true,
-    // Optional, invoked when the state ** OF ANY COMPONENT?
-TODO ** changes
+    // Optional, invoked when the state of any component changes
     onStateChange: function() {},

-    // see ## onSearch Analytics
-    // Optional, analytics callback after a vertical search
+    // Optional, analytics callback after a vertical search, see onVerticalSearch Configuration for additional details
     onVerticalSearch: function() {},
-    // Optional, analytics callback after a universal search
+    // Optional, analytics callback after a universal search, see onUniversalSearch Configuration for additional details
     onUniversalSearch: function() {},
   })
 }